cjacker/opensource-toolchain-fpga/README.md

 There is an article describing the design of Yosys/Nextpnr opensource FPGA toolchain very clearly and briefly, please refer to https://arxiv.org/pdf/1903.10407.pdf.

-This tutorial will focus on this opensource toolchain. there are also some other opensource FPGA toolchains or frameworks, most of them are based on yosys/nextpnr, you do not need to care about them at this time.

 # Hardware requirements

 * A FPGA development board, which can be well supported by yosys/nextpnr.